Hurricane Preparedness

 Tokio Marine America Loss Control has developed several resources to help you and your organization prepare for windstorms such as hurricanes and tropical storms.

-Please consult with your local TMA Loss Control representative for assistance with implementing these procedures at your facility.
+You may consult with your local TMA Loss Control representative for assistance with implementing this advice at your facility.

 If you have fire protection equipment that is out of service, report the situation and expected duration to Impairment Notification Online: www.TMAmerica.com/impairments